cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ###### Characteristics:

-* Platform teams staff roles not traditionally in technical teams, for example product management and user experience
+* Platform teams staff roles not traditionally found in internal serving or technical teams, for example, product management and user experience
 * The team provides a public roadmap which indicates the value delivered and high level feature targets
 * Features are tested for both implementation quality and user experience during design, delivery, and post deployment
 * Feature removal is a key part of the conversation, the goal is to have a well supported, well used suite of capabilities instead of a sprawling estate that may not be maintained